 Avoid the masses heading home

 Sure, my family and I aren’t the only ones who have had the idea of getting away during the Thanksgiving holiday.
 But the vast majority of Americans, if they’re traveling on Thanksgiving, are likely heading to spend time with friends and family.
-Since it is a U.S. holiday, it can often be easier to book international travel during Thanksgiving than during more globally recognized holiday periods, such as Christmas and New Year’s.
+Since it is a U.S. holiday, it can often be easier (and cheaper) to book international travel during Thanksgiving than during more globally recognized holiday periods, such as Christmas and New Year’s.